-Contamination Assessment Report (CAR) and Remediation Action Plan (RAP) were approved on 18 August 2006.
-A pilot scale for the remedial work of the contaminated soil at Hole 18 was carried out during the reporting month.
-The full scale remediation work will be carried out on 4 October 2006 and a Final Site Remediation Report (FSRR) will be prepared by the Contractor in the next reporting month.
+The full scale remediation work for the contaminated soil (originally located at Hole 18 - hotspot L3) at Hole 17 (one of the major fill area) was carried out on 4 October 2006.
+A Final Site Remediation Report (FSRR) will be prepared by the Contractor in the next reporting month.